puppeteer/puppeteer/docs/api.md

   - `transport` <[ConnectionTransport]> **Experimental** Specify a custom transport object for Puppeteer to use.
 - returns: <[Promise]<[Browser]>>

-This methods attaches Puppeteer to an existing Chromium instance.
+This methods attaches Puppeteer to an existing browser instance.

 #### puppeteer.createBrowserFetcher([options])
 - `options` <[Object]>